patya3/notime/README.md

 # notime

-TUI application for issue time tracking and note taking.
+TUI application for issue time tracking and note taking for Jira.